 Shanghai, China’s global financial hub, is a city that is vibrant, dynamic and exposed to international cultures.
 However, despite the manifestation of the western culture, their Chinese roots are still deeply ingrained in the cuisine.
 Shanghai dishes are rich in soy sauce and sugar, so the foods taste fresh and sweet.
 These delicacies are stir fried, steamed or deep-fried which creates dishes with a richness in flavor.
 The Shanghainese tend to eat breakfast on the go, hence their breakfast menu is usually bite size and easy to carry.

-Secondly, a Chinese breakfast item that is packed with flavor is savory Chinese crepes and rice rolls accompanied by soya milk and deep-fried dough sticks.
+A Chinese breakfast item that is packed with flavor is savory Chinese crepes and rice rolls accompanied by soya milk and deep-fried dough sticks.
 They are usually eaten on the go, but there are places where the locals will sit down for breakfast, like at Radisson Blu Hotel Shanghai New World.

 And a Shanghainese breakfast would not be complete without a simple fried bun that is popular among the locals as well as a snack.
 The fried bun has soft skin and a crispy underside that is usually filled with meat.
 Taste this simple delicacy when you stay at Radisson Blu Hotel Shanghai Hong Quan.